 The Nyquist frequency is one-half of the sampling rate.
 It is measured in samples per second and specified either in Hz/kHz/MHz/GHz or SPS/kSPS/MSPS/GSPS.

-Enter the sampling rate in the calculator below and it will give the Nyquist frequency
+Enter the sampling rate in the calculator below, select the appropriate units and it will give the Nyquist frequency.

 Fn = FS/2

 - FS is the Sampling Rate